emqx/emqx-docs/en_US/data-integration/data-bridge-timescale.md

 ## Before You Start

-This section describes the preparations you need to complete before you start to create a TimescaleDB Sink, including installing Timescale and creating a data table.
+This section describes the preparations you need to complete before you start to create a TimescaleDB data integration, including installing TimescaleDB and creating a data table.

 ### Prerequisites